vinnieOrdobas/Code-Institute-MS3-team-tracker/assets/docs/testing.md

 1. Add Cycle form:
     1. Check if the "Training Team" is in accordance with the user's team (the one adding the cycle to the training).
     2. Check if the "Training Name" is in accordance with the training's name that the user is adding the cycle to.
-    3. Check if the "Cycle Type" select element shows all of the possible cycle types.
+    3. Check if the "Cycle Type" select element shows all the possible cycle types.
-    4. Check if the "Instructor" select element shows all of the possible instructors within the user's team (the one creating the cycle).
+    4. Check if the "Instructor" select element shows all the possible instructors within the user's team (the one creating the cycle).
-    5. Check if all the inputs in the form have appropriate width and if they're resposive on smaller screens.
+    5. Check if all the inputs in the form have appropriate width and if they're responsive on smaller screens.
     6. Check if the form validates inputs and if shows the red line underneath if the form is not filled properly.
 2. Call to action buttons:
     1. Check if "Submit" button creates cycle and the enrolled students have the cycle created within their training folder under the path: "student/trainings/{Training}/{Cycle}" according to the form inputs and edits the right training document in the database.